Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Preliminaries

 \subsection{Time-invariance using a geometric progress variable}

 In the previous subsections, motion and force trajectories were assumed to be a function of time $t$.
-To obtain a \textit{time-invariant trajectory representation}, i.e. a trajectory representation that is invariant with respect to the motion profile, a geometric progress variable $\xi$ must be chosen.
+To obtain a \textit{time-invariant trajectory representation}, i.e., a trajectory representation that is invariant with respect to the motion profile, a geometric progress variable $\xi$ must be chosen.

 For tasks where translation is dominant, such as in contour following, the arc length is a natural choice.
 The arc length is calculated by integrating the norm of the translational velocity vector $\vect{v}$ over time.
 For tasks where rotation is dominant, such as in opening a door, a natural progress variable would be the integral of the norm of the rotational velocity vector $\vect{\omega}$.
-If translation and rotation are equally important, then a progress parameter can be defined combining the translation and rotation \cite{DeSchutter2010}:
+If translation and rotation are both important, then a progress parameter can be defined combining the translation and rotation, for example, using a linear combination \cite{DeSchutter2010}:

 where $w$ weights the relative contribution.
 In \cite{DeSchutter2010}, further details are provided for obtaining a progress value that is invariant for the choice of reference point on the body for the translation $\vect{v}$.